 Men have stopped growing—they’ve become content with working an average job, getting an average home, and having an average wife.
 Then, to numb their pain, they watch 4 hours of television every day and drown their senses in high fructose corn syrup and processed foods.

-As Friedrich Nietzsche so eloquently puts it, a fundamental part of living is to expand your skills:
+As Friedrich Nietzsche so eloquently puts it, a fundamental part of living is to expand your skills.
+This is the “will to power” he refers to so much.

 Honor means that you care about other men’s opinions of you, and that you hold yourself to certain standards.
 Honor means you keep your word, you live true to your values, and you always do what you feel is right.

-Men wanted the other men in the tribe to respect them—they wanted to be seen as an asset.
+Men wanted the other men in the group to respect them—they wanted to be seen as an asset.
 They wanted to do their part.
-This is why, when a society stops valuing honor, it begins to crumble.
+This is why, when a society stops valuing honour, it begins to crumble.
 If a society doesn’t honor men who’ve sacrificed their lives, who’ve made difficult decisions, and who’ve worked to help others, what motivation is there to do so?

-Fortunately, Jack Donovan gives some great advice on how to go about attaining honor.
+Fortunately, Jack Donovan gives some great advice on how to go about attaining honor in today’s aggression free, risk free world.

-It starts by building a tribe of like-minded men; a tribe of men who can help you to achieve your goals and push yourself to higher heights every day.
+It starts by building a group of like-minded men; a group of men who can help you to achieve your goals and push yourself to higher heights every day.

 Men like these are very hard to find nowadays, but Jack Donovan still gives specific advice on how to do this in his book, The Way of Men.
 I highly recommend that you look into it if you’re trying to develop your masculinity.

-If you want to learn how to build a tribe, I suggest you check out his book.
+If you want to learn how to build a tribe, I suggest you check out The Way of Men.
+It’s one of the best books for men you’ll read in your entire life.

 Jack Donovan offers very simple and applicable advice to every man looking to gain a sense of purpose and reclaim his lost sense of masculinity.
 Of course, it won’t be easy—developing masculinity when the media and its proponents has been trying to feminize us ever since we were boys is no small task.